Phyllidiella cf. lizae Brunckhorst, 1993

 tubercle clusters, no pink pigment overriding the posterior margins of

 than circles) and paler pink coloration.
-Some animals have
+The dorsal tubercles usually

-Phyllidiella cf. lizae is known from at least nine animals found
+Phyllidiella cf. lizae is known from several animals found

 in moderately exposed rocky habitats at a depth of 5-14 m (18-46 ft).

-Big Island and Oahu: known from Christmas Island and French Polynesia (perhaps, elsewhere in the Pacific).
+Big Island, Oahu and Kauai(?): known from Christmas Island and French Polynesia (perhaps, elsewhere in the Pacific).